All articles

 • The 60–80% layer markup goes back to your margin.
 That's the trade.

 For most B2B buyers ordering 50,000+ units of a custom-printed product, sourcing one layer up is the right trade.
-For sub-MOQ trial orders or true one-off promotional runs, the trading company's batch aggregation actually adds value and may be worth the markup.
+For sub-MOQ pilot runs or true one-off promotional runs, the trading company's batch aggregation actually adds value and may be worth the markup.

 About Diningprint

-Diningprint is the direct B2B sales channel for partner factories in Liaoning, China — including Tenglong Wood Products Co., Ltd., established 2000.
-We operate as the export-facing brand for these factories rather than as a trading intermediary: orders go directly to the production line, the line manager is reachable, and the price you see is one layer above factory gate, not three.
+Diningprint is the direct B2B sales channel for audited partner factories in Northern China.
+We operate as the export-facing brand for these factories rather than as a trading intermediary: orders go directly into production planning, the line manager can be reached when specs need confirmation, and the price you see is one layer above factory gate, not three.
 If you'd like to test that claim, our printed sample kit for under $50 ships from the same line that runs the bulk POs, and our 2026 supplier sourcing guide includes a longer checklist of factory-direct verification questions.

 Margin and pricing figures in this post are typical industry ranges based on Diningprint's direct experience and an anonymized 20-year veteran factory director's account.
 Specific margin captured by any individual layer varies with order size, product complexity, and current freight conditions.